-Many of women participated in a wide range of activities and recognized the many social, physical and psychological benefits of regular participation:
+The women participated in a wide range of activities.
+They did so with the recognition of the many social, physical and psychological benefits of regular participation:

 - The women found much pleasure and joy in their sporting and active recreation participation, and valued it strongly as positive force in their lives. - Sports and active recreation played a vital role in mental well being, and offered a temporary reprieve from their busy lives. - Sports and active recreation was highly valued for its opportunities to build relationships with other women and family members. - While many preferred indoor activities, those who participated outdoors found great inspiration and joy in the outdoor environment.